-Completed applications will be accepted for all applicants and the Housing Authority will verify the information.
-The completed application will be date and time stamped upon its return to the Housing Authority to document when the AHA actually received the application if paper applications are accepted.
-Applications mailed to designated external locations will be retrieved by the AHA and date/time stamped daily.
-Online applications will be electronically logged as to date and time received.
+Completed applications will be accepted for all applicants and the AHA will verify the information.
+The completed application will be date and time stamped upon its return to the AHA to document when the AHA actually received the application if paper applications are accepted.
+Applications mailed to designated external locations will be retrieved by the AHA and will be date and time stamped daily.
+Online applications will be electronically logged as to the date and time received.
 However, the date and time received will not be applicable to the randomization of a waiting list.
-A lottery will randomize all pre-applications received and only a specified number of applications will be selected at random for addition to the waiting list.
+A lottery will randomize all applications received and only a specified number of applications will be selected at random for addition to the waiting list.

-Persons with disabilities who require reasonable accommodation in completing an application may contact the Housing Authority to make special arrangements.
-An accommodation cannot bypass the random selection but is appropriate for assistance with the submission of an application into the random lottery.
-The Housing Authority uses the California relay system for individuals who are hearing impaired.
+Persons with disabilities who require reasonable accommodation in completing an application may contact the AHA to make special arrangements.
+An accommodation cannot bypass the random selection process but is appropriate for assistance with the submission of an application into the random lottery.
+The AHA uses the California relay system for individuals who are hearing impaired.